ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 ## SQL Server Syllabus :

-1. Introduction to Databases(                            )11.
-Indexes and Query Optimization
+1. Introduction to Databases
-2. Database and Table Creation                          12.
-Control Flow Statements
+2. Database and Table Creation
-3. Insert, Update, and Delete Queries                   13.
-Exception Handling in SQL
+3. Insert, Update, and Delete Queries
-4. Selection of Data (Using SELECT Query)               14.
-Views and Temporary Tables
+4. Selection of Data (Using SELECT Query)
-5. Using WHERE Clause                                   15.
-Transactions, Locks & ACID Properties
+5. Using WHERE Clause
-6. Functions in SQL Server                              16.
-Constraints
+6. Functions in SQL Server
 7. Aggregate Functions & GROUP BY
 8. Joins
 9. Subqueries
 10. ALTER Statements
+11. Indexes and Query Optimization
+12. Control Flow Statements
+13. Exception Handling in SQL
+14. Views and Temporary Tables
+15. Transactions, Locks & ACID Properties
+16. Constraints

 ## 2. Database and Table Creation

-**1.1).
+**a).
 Primary Key** is one of the candidate keys.
 One of the candidate keys is selected as the most important and becomes the primary key.
 There cannot be more than one primary key in a table.
 A primary key is a column of a table that uniquely identifies each tuple (row) in that table.
 Only one primary key is allowed to use in a table.

 **Role of primary Key**
 The primary role of a primary key is to enforce the uniqueness of records in a table, ensuring that no two rows have the same primary key value.
 It also facilitates quick data retrieval by providing a straightforward way to look up records.
 When records are indexed by the primary key, searching and sorting operations become significantly more efficient.

-**1.2).
+**b).
 Unique Key** Unique Key constraints also identify an individual tuple uniquely in a relation or table.
 A table can have more than one unique key, unlike a primary key.
 Unique Keys can be formed from one or more tables.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/aa3648ee-924a-4a76-a1da-27a2e1ce18d1" width="650" height="350" />
 </p>

-**1.3).
+**c).
 Foreign key** is a field that can uniquely identify each row in another table.
 And this constraint is used to specify a field as a Foreign key.
 A foreign key is a field (or collection of fields) in one table, that references the primary key of another table.
 The foreign key effectively establishes a link between the records in two tables, maintaining referential integrity within the database.

 **Role of Foreign Key**